prydonius/spinning_cursor/README.md

   to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

+### List of contributors

+A massive thanks to those who have taken some time out to help improve Spinning Cursor!

+* Abinoam P. Marques Jr. (@abinoam)